RPG Update: BLACKOUT 2054

 The subsequent R358 variant aimed to replicate the stability of R357+, offering a 12-hour window for treatment compared to R357’s one to two-hour timeframe.
 Despite this, both strains ultimately proved lethal.
 Those affected by R358 underwent a dramatic transformation, becoming immune to pain and effectively brain-dead except for their ability to consume human tissue, which only temporarily postponed their death.

-Further down, in a more secluded section, lay the engram storage area, a critical zone maintained in a vacuum with independent power backups.
+Further down, in a more secluded section, lay Engram Storage, maintained in a vacuum with independent power backups.
 Data banks and server stacks filled the room, with workers in pressurized suits diligently monitoring and maintaining this essential nerve center.

 Adjacent to this was the Sycorax server core, the facility’s digital heart, pulsating with the hum of machinery and the flickering lights of data processing units, where vast amounts of information were stored and analyzed.